 Sea Mar was one of the first community health centers accredited by The Joint Commission and has received the Gold Seal of Approval™ by demonstrating compliance with The Joint Commission’s national standards for health care quality and safety.

-“We sought accreditation for our organization because we want to demonstrate our commitment to our patients, residents, and clients safety and quality of care,” says Stephanie Tijerina, Sea Mar CHC's Quality Management Director.
-“We view obtaining Joint Commission accreditation as another step toward achieving excellence.”
+Sea Mar sought accreditation to demonstrate our commitment to patients’, residents’, and clients’ safety and quality of care.
+We view obtaining Joint Commission accreditation as another step toward achieving excellence.

 Founded in 1951, The Joint Commission seeks to continuously improve the safety and quality of care provided by health care organizations and programs.

-The Joint Commission evaluates and accredits more than 15,000 health care organizations and programs in the United States, including more than 8,000 hospitals and home care organizations, and more than 6,800 other organizations that provide long term care, assisted living, behavioral health care, laboratory, and ambulatory care.
+The Joint Commission evaluates and accredits more than 21,000 health care organizations and programs in the United States, including more than 8,000 hospitals and home care organizations, and more than 6,800 other organizations that provide long term care, assisted living, behavioral health care, laboratory, and ambulatory care.